 Employment

-Federal Work-Study is a need-based, self-help component of your financial aid notice.
+Federal Work-Study is a need-based, self-help component of your annual financial aid notice.
 Students are responsible for finding a job, are paid an hourly wage for hours worked in qualifying positions, and receive a biweekly paycheck.
+Students earning FWS wages should never replace regular full- or part-time employees.

 Find a Job